egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Control Port to Named
 ---------------------
 `rndc` is provided as a CLI to named.
-To interact with an instance of named daemon, a control port is opened and defaults to 953/tcp.  `rndc` provides control of daemon, zones, statistics, and dumps.
+To interact with an instance of named daemon, a control port is opened and defaults to [953/tcp](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.xhtml?search=rndc).  `rndc` provides control of daemon, zones, statistics, and dumps.

+Because we want to limit `rndc` acessibility to just the loopback (127.0.0.1) IP address, port 953/tcp cannot be open-shared by different damon: exactly one port-per-IP-address-per-daemon using a [Request-Reply pattern](https://learning-0mq-with-pyzmq.readthedocs.io/en/latest/pyzmq/patterns/client_server.html) is limited by its design.

 `rndc` uses `/etc/bind/rndc.conf` as its default config file.  `rndc` config file contains the crypto hash key, server address, port number, and label